College and University Equine Studies Programs

 Take your passion for all things equestrian to the next level.

 January 2011 Extra

 In the old days, horse trainers, breeders and managers learned their trade solely through apprenticeships or from family members.
 A high school education wasn't considered necessary, much less a specialized degree.
 Today, internship and working student positions are still invaluable, but more and more aspiring equine professionals are opting to also earn a degree in equine studies.

 Why Go to College?

 For recent graduates looking at entering one of the toughest job markets in recent history, having a wide variety of skills is an invaluable asset.
 Many careers in the horse industry require a degree, including nutritionists, veterinary technicians, marketers and even customer service representatives at some equine companies.
-Even if you want to train horses for a living, having a secondary set of specialized skills will give you a safety net during a down economy when training jobs are hard to come by.
+Even if you want to train horses for a living, having another set of skills will give you a safety net during a down economy when training jobs are hard to come by.